Advanced Vocab Words - Set 8 Flashcards

 77

-# Which vocabulary word means the following? adj. sitting or seated adj. tending to stay in the same place ## Footnote *Hint: starts with "s"*
+# Name the vocab term: adj. sitting or seated adj. tending to stay in the same place ## Footnote *Hint: starts with "s"*

 sedentary ## Footnote synonyms: desk-bound, motionless, stationary, inactive, immobile His _sedentary_ lifestyle contributed to his weight gain.